SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 Xref to the guide <doc:ErrorHandling#Specifying-a-Concrete-Error-Type>
 -->

-A functions type includes whether it throws, and what type of error it throws.
+A function's type includes whether it can throw an error, and what type of error it throws.
-As a result, you can use a nonthrowing function in a context where a throwing one is expected.
+This means, for example, you can use a nonthrowing function in a context where a throwing one is expected.
-For more information, see <doc:Types#Throwing-Functions>.
+For more information, see <doc:Types#Function-Type>.

 You can't overload a function based only on whether the function can throw an error.
 That said,